rkamath3/devops-docker-images/docs/operations/cx-server-lifecycle.md

 ./cx-server start
 ```

-When launched, it checks if the Docker container named `s4sdk-jenkins-master` already exists.
+When launched, it checks if the Docker container named `cx-jenkins-master` already exists.
 If yes, it restarts the stopped container.
 Otherwise, it spawns a new Docker container based on the configuration in `server.cfg`.

 ##### status